Rutatu/cds-visual_Assignment_5/README.md

 __Instructions to run the code__

-Before executing the code make sure that the images are located in the following path: 'data/Impressionist_Classifier_data'.
+Before executing the code make sure that the images are located in the following path: ***'data/Impressionist_Classifier_data'***

-'Impressionist_Classifier_data' folder should contain two folders: training and validation, which contain ten folders labeled by an artist name.
+***'Impressionist_Classifier_data'*** folder should contain two folders: training and validation, which contain ten folders labeled by an artist name.

 - Open terminal on worker02
 - Navigate to the environment where you want to clone this repository, e.g. type: cd cds-visual